DS-Homebrew/TWLHelper/README.md

-# DS⁽ⁱ⁾ Mode Hacking Discord server bot
+# TWLHelper, DS⁽ⁱ⁾ Mode Hacking Discord server bot

 ## How to use